xD

 I have admined what I consider free speech friendly communities in the past (think forums), people always join and ruin it for everyone else.

 For what it's worth, right now at least, most thoughts and opinions people have in the English speaking world can be expressed just fine without it getting moderated out, despite what some would claim.
-And so those who seek out platforms where they won't get moderated will be folks who would do get otherwise moderated out elsewhere.
+And so those who seek out platforms where they won't get moderated will primarily be folks who would get otherwise moderated out elsewhere.
 One can also refer to cryptocurrencies and Tor for a parallel.

 At first glance, the page just looks like a wall of text.
 Very little contrast/hierarchy difference between author names and post titles etc so it's difficult to distinguish between what the content is.
 Spacing between content would help too.